 Series Offered by Mackenzie Financial Corporation (180 Queen Street West, Toronto, Ontario, M5V 3K1; 1-800-387-0614; www.mackenzieinvestments.com)

-Series A, Series T5 and Series T8 securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series T5 and Series T8) under the redemption and low-load purchase options.
-Investors in Series T5 and Series T8 securities also want to receive a monthly cash flow of 5% or 8% per year, respectively.
+Series A are offered to retail investors investing a minimum of \$500.
+Investors in Series A securities also want to receive a monthly cash flow of 5% per year.